 The liver tries to process most of the alcohol consumed.
 But it has a limited capacity.
 It can filter a certain amount of alcohol in a particular span of time.
 When somebody consumes a large amount of alcohol, it becomes difficult for the liver to process it.
 It ultimately leads to an increase in alcohol in the bloodstream, thus affecting the brain and heart.
-So the toxic products of the alcohol damage the liver cells and put a strain on the liver.
+So the toxic products of alcohol damage the liver cells and put a strain on the liver.

-The initial damage appears as inflammation of the liver, which progresses to fibrosis then cirrhosis.
+The initial damage appears as inflammation of the liver, which progresses to fibrosis and then cirrhosis.
 Ultimately,f preventive measures are not taken, it will lead to end-stage liver disease.
 Therefore, liver diseases caused by alcohol are mainly classified by the extent of the damage to the liver.

 Alcoholic fatty liver disease is the initial stage of liver damage.
 It is also known as fatty steatosis in medical terms.
 It indicates that you are consuming alcohol to a dangerous level.
 In this disease, your liver cells build up extra fat.
 It causes inflammation of your liver cells.
 Thus, the liver becomes weak and unable to remove the toxic products efficiently.

 The dilemma of this stage is that it shows no symptoms.
 Therefore, it is prevalent that many people are unaware of their diseased condition.
 However, this condition can be corrected by temporarily restricting the consumption of alcohol for some weeks.